ISO/IEC 27018

-ISO/IEC 27018 is a security standard part of the ISO/IEC 27000 family of standards.
-It was the first international standard about the privacy in cloud computing services which was promoted by the industry.
-It was created in 2014 as an addendum to ISO/IEC 27001, the first international code of practice for cloud privacy.
+ISO/IEC 27018 Information technology — Security techniques — Code of practice for protection of personally identifiable information (PII) in public clouds acting as PII processors is a privacy standard, part of the ISO/IEC 27000 family of standards.
+It was among the first international standards about privacy in cloud computing services.
+It is based on ISO/IEC 27002.
 It helps cloud service providers who process personally identifiable information (PII) to assess risk and implement controls for protecting PII.
 It was published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) under the joint ISO and IEC subcommittee, ISO/IEC JTC 1/SC 27.